azoth-lang/azoth.language.reference/src/variable-declarations.md

 By default `let` and `var` statements are inferred to have a read only reference capability even if they are initialized with a mutable value.
 To bind a name to a mutable value the binding type must explicitly be declared as mutable.
-This can be done either by declaring the full type of the variable binding or with the shorthand syntax that allows for the declaration of a reference capability only.
+This can be done either by declaring the full type of the variable binding or with the shorthand syntax that allows for the declaration of a capability only.
 The reason bindings default to read only is so that mutability will always be explicit in Azoth programs.
 The designers of Azoth believe that immutability should be the default.

-Additionally, binding types are never inferred to be `iref` or `ref` types.
-This avoid unexpected behavior and confusing error messages when initializing a binding from a method returning a variable or internal reference.
-This is common given that most collections use `iref` to access elements.

 ## Let Statements